-Frozen Plan is the District of Columbia Teachers' Retirement Plan in effect through June 30, 1997.
+Frozen Plan is the District of Columbia Teachers' Retirement Plan in effect through June 29, 1997.
 The Treasury Department is responsible for paying benefits attributable to service accrued through June 30, 1997.

 Full-Time Student is an eligible surviving child(ren) between the ages of 18 and 22 who is regularly pursuing a full-time course of study or training in residence in a high school, trade school, technical or vocational institute, junior college, college, university, or comparable recognized educational institution.
-A full-time student who reaches age 22 after July 1st is deemed to have reached age 22 on June 30th of the year following the year the child actually turned age 22.
+A full-time student whose 22nd birthday occurs before July 1 or after August 31 is deemed to have reached age 22 on the 1st of July following that birthday.
 [See D.C.
 Code § 38-2021.09(c)(2)].